gregorwolf/SAP-NPM-API-collection/apis/generator-fiori/README.md

 ## Features

 The **SAP Fiori application generator** provides a single entry point to generate both SAP Fiori elements applications and SAP Fiori freestyle applications.
 Users can choose the type of template required, along with the relevant data source, and an application will be generated into the specified folder.

 The generated application conforms to the [Fiori Design guidelines](https://experience.sap.com/fiori-design-web/floorplans/floorplan-overview/) and SAP best practices.

 ## Installation

 1. Get [Node.js](https://nodejs.org/en/download/)
 1. Install Yeoman(https://https://yeoman.io/) by executing `npm install -g yo`.
+Note: `yo` version 4.3.0 or higher required for macOS Monterey.
 1. Install the [MTA](https://www.npmjs.com/package/mta) Node.js package (version 1.0 or higher) by executing `npm install -g mta`.

 The SAP Fiori generator can be installed using either of the following methods: